yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                         r.intent.addFlags(Intent.FLAG_ACTIVITY_BROUGHT_TO_FRONT);
                         if (sourceRecord == null || (sourceStack.topActivity() != null &&
                                 sourceStack.topActivity().task == sourceRecord.task)) {

-                            // We really do want to push this one into the user's face, right now. if (launchTaskBehind && sourceRecord != null) {
+                            if (launchTaskBehind && sourceRecord != null) {
                                 intentActivity.setTaskToAffiliateWith(sourceRecord.task);
                             }